Session 3: Where signs of hope are needed today, part 1

 What is a “peacemaker”?
 Jesus doesn’t bless those who “wish for” peace but those who are peacemakers.
 What steps are required to be the kind of person who helps make peace?

-What is the hopeful vision that God would want us to have as we respond to the wars that plague our world?
+What is the vision of hope that God would want us to have as we respond to the wars that plague our world?

 What does Pope Francis want world leaders to do, in order to try to secure a lasting peace?